 This penalty is calculated in a similar way to the inaccuracy penalty.
 HMRC can also reduce it if you tell them about the wrongdoing.

 Have you been unfairly charged a penalty by HMRC?
 Our Tax Disputes professionals are here to help and are able to provide clear advice and information to assist you.
 We regularly negotiate and defend the application of penalties on behalf of our clients.
-To contact one of our specialist lawyers please click here or call 02071830529.
+Just call us on 0207 1830 529, or email email@example.com.

 Call us on ☎ 02071830529 or email us on for more information about the legal services we provide.
 Our team of London lawyers are based in Middle Temple adjacent to the Royal Courts of Justice.
 We are committed to providing professional and specialist legal advice.